2024 Northwest Straits Conference

 undefined

-Hope Through Location Solutions
+Hope Through LocaL Solutions

 The 2024 Annual Northwest Straits Initiative Conference will be held at the Delta Hotel in Everett, Snohomish County from November 15-16, 2024.
 Please check this website for updates on the agenda, speakers, and other information related to the conference.
 Please check out the draft agenda below, with more updates will come leading up to the conference.
 We look forward to seeing you there!